Generalizing Graph Neural Networks on Out-Of-Distribution Graphs

 \subsection{Experiments on Synthetic Data}

-To better verify the advantages of StableGNN on datasets with different degree of distribution shifts between training set and testing set, we generate the synthetic datasets with clear generation process so that the biased degree of dataset is controllable.
+To better verify the advantages of StableGNN on datasets with different degrees of distribution shifts between training set and testing set, we generate the synthetic datasets with a clear generation process so that the bias degree of datasets is controllable.

 \paratitle{Dataset.} We aim to generate a graph classification dataset that has a variety of distribution shifts from training dataset to testing dataset.
-Inspired by recently studies on GNN explanation~\citep{ying2019gnnexplainer,lin2021generative}, we utilize motif as subgraph of graphs.
+Inspired by recent studies on GNN explanation~\cite{ying2019gnnexplainer,lin2021generative}, we utilize motif as a subgraph of graphs.
 We first generate a base subgraph for each graph, that is, each positive graph has a ``house''-structured network motif and each negative graph has a motif that is randomly drawn from 4 candidate motifs (i.e., star, clique, diamond and grid motifs).
-Hence, the ``house'' motif is the causal structure that causally determine the label.
-To inject spurious correlation, $\mu * 100\%$ of positive graphs will be added ``star'' motif and remaining positive and negative graph will randomly add a non-causal motif from 4 candidate motifs.
-The node features are drawn from same uniform distribution for all nodes.
-We set $\mu$ as \{0.6, 0.7, 0.8, 0.9\} to get four spurious correlation degrees for training set.
-And we set $\mu=0.5$ to generate OOD validation set and $\mu=0.25$ to generate unbiased testing dataset.
-The larger $\mu$ for training set means there incurs a larger distribution shift between training and testing set.
-The resulting graphs are further perturbed by adding edges from the vertices of the first motif to one of the vertices of the second motif in each graph with probability 0.25.
+Hence, the ``house'' motif is the causal structure that causally determines the label.
+To inject spurious correlation, $\mu * 100\%$ of positive graphs will be added ``star'' motif and the remaining positive and negative graphs will randomly add a non-causal motif from 4 candidate motifs.
+The node features are drawn from the same uniform distribution for all nodes.
+We set $\mu$ as \{0.6, 0.7, 0.8, 0.9\} to get four spurious correlation degrees for the training set.
+And we set $\mu=0.5$ to generate OOD validation set and $\mu=0.25$ to generate an unbiased testing dataset.
+The larger $\mu$ for the training set means there incurs a larger distribution shift between the training and testing sets.
+The resulting graphs are further perturbed by adding edges from the vertices of the first motif to one of the vertices of the second motif in each graph with the probability 0.25.
 The number of training samples is 2000, and for validation and testing set is 1000.